RoboCupAtHome/Eindhoven2024/README.md

 ### Receptionist
 ![](maps/stage_one/map_receptionist.png)

-Announce host's favorite drink
+Host's favorite drink: Milk
-Announce host's name
+Host's name: John

 ### Storing Groceries
 ![](maps/stage_one/map_storing_groceries.png)

-Announce which table will be used
+Dinner table will be used as table

-Announce what will be used as cabinet
+Kitchen cabinet will be used as cabinet

 ### Carry my Luggage
 ![](maps/stage_one/map_carry_my_luggage.png)